m-lab/ndt-server/spec/ndt7-protocol.md

 ## Reference implementations

 The reference _server_ implementation is [github.com/m-lab/ndt-server](
 https://github.com/m-lab/ndt-server).
-Such repository also contains a the reference JavaScript implementation, in [html/ndt7-core.js]( html/ndt7-core.js), which is served by default by the NDT server.
+Such repository also contains the reference JavaScript implementation, in [html/ndt7-core.js]( html/ndt7-core.js), which is served by default by the NDT server.
 This JavaScript code may be useful to others in building their own speed test